hchiam/please/README.md

 ```

 ```
-Please import numpy as please import numpy as spell with the first letters of Neptune unicorn moose panda Yoda
+Please import numpy as spell with the first letters of Neptune unicorn moose panda Yoda
 ```

 ## Use An Import Module's Function: